At Home With Frankie Penwill

 I enjoyed trying to link the two elements together, celestial and floral.
 It was nice to step outside my comfort zone

-whilst keeping to the natural colour palette I would normally use.
+whilst keeping to the natural color palette I would normally use.

-Do you have a favourite piece in general, something that's really meant a lot to you to make and the reason behind it?
+Do you have a favorite piece in general, something that's really meant a lot to you to make and the reason behind it?

 Who are some other artists that you really admire, or who inspire you?

-Obviously I lean towards botanicals and artists that focus on florals, Matisse has a beautiful use of colour and colour blocking and I love how Monet portrays nature, too.
+Obviously I lean towards botanicals and artists that focus on florals, Matisse has a beautiful use of color and color blocking and I love how Monet portrays nature, too.

 Describe your ideal Sunday afternoon?

 I love to cook so an ideal Sunday for me would involve a lot of that, probably a nice long recipe that I can take my time over with a glass of red in hand.
 Then maybe listen to some records and head to the pub for a cozy evening and a roast.

 Finish this sentence: I’m still a work in progress when it comes to…